InfiniteSkills/git-example/README.md

 3)  Submit a pull request to have your name / account added to the 'master' project.

 It will also be a way that you can start a conversation with me if you'd like.
 I'd love to know if you find the course useful.

+Hi Chad,
+I'm finding the course very useful so far.
+I like having a GUI available while learning the CLI at the same time.
+So far you have woven those two together in a great way.
+Thank you.
+Gene